 Q: Where can I get the education to become a music therapist in BC?

 A: Capilano University is presently the only provider of music therapy training in British Columbia.
 Contact the coordinator of the program for more information at firstname.lastname@example.org or call 604-986-1911, local 2307.

-Q: I would like to see a music therapist in action or volunteer for a while before I consider training as a music therapist.
+Q: I would like to see a music therapist in action before I consider training as a music therapist.
 How do I do that?